 Silver is, like gold, a monetary metal.
 It has stocks to flows measured in years (accumulated inventories divided by annual mine production) or decades.

 However, silver is consumed in many industries.
 A component of its demand comes from economic activity.
 Compare this to gold, whose demand is closer to the inverse of economic activity.

 The stock market may be up, and GDP may be up, but far fewer people are employed now than before Covid.
 In real terms, the economy has contracted.
-Thus, silver’s underperformance relative to gold.
+Thus, silver’s underperformance is relative to gold.

 That said, silver is volatile.
-Sentiment can swing to both extremes – and extremes of sentiment can drive extremes of price that would not occur in gold.
+Sentiment can swing to both extremes – and extremes of sentiment can drive extremes of the price that would not occur in gold.

 Fundamental Analysis of the Gold Price

 This chart shows the same 10-year period.
 But instead of the price of gold, measured in dollars, we show the price of the dollar, measured in gold.
-You can see the peak over 29 milligrams gold per dollar, in December 2015.
+You can see the peak over 29 milligrams of gold per dollar, in December 2015.

 As a side note, the basis will tend to be higher when interest rates are higher.
 This is because market makers must borrow dollars to buy gold and sell futures.
 This carry trade is what limits the basis spread (for a fuller discussion of this, see our Outlook 2021).

 We would take the basis readings between March and August 2020 with a grain of salt.
 The lockdown caused logistical problems that interfered with gold carry, and we believe the basis during that period is spurious and not a real signal.

 The trend of falling scarcity ended, as early as December 2018.
 And this trend accelerated through March of this year.
 Since then, the basis has been sideways.